hebelsan/aws-efs-csi-driver/docs/README.md

 |-----------------------------|--------|---------|----------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | delete-access-point-root-dir|        | false  | true     | Opt in to delete access point root directory by DeleteVolume.
 By default, DeleteVolume will delete the access point behind Persistent Volume and deleting access point will not delete the access point root directory or its contents. |
 | tags                         |       |         | true     | Space separated key:value pairs which will be added as tags for Amazon EFS resources.
 For example, '--tags=name:efs-tag-test date:Jan24'                                                                                               |

+### Container command argument
+The `efs-csi-driver` container supports three operational modes: **all**, **controller**, and **node**.
+The mode is specified as a program argument before any flags, with **all** set as the default.
+The **controller** mode is particularly useful when the control plane is hosted in a different cluster, as this configuration likely does not require the node server to be started.
+In **controller** mode, the only necessary configuration is the AWS region, which can be provided via the `AWS_REGION` environment variable.

 ### Upgrading the Amazon EFS CSI Driver